 FAQs

-How often should I replace a heat moisture exchanger (HME)?
+How often should I clean or replace parts of a portable humidifier?